thetribeio/megahertz/README.md

-# MegaHertz
+# MegaHertz backend

-This repository is the support project for the software architecture course from theTribe Academy.
+This node project is the backend for MegaHertz.